Importance

 Critical Environmental Management Practices in Airport Operations

-Airport operations have a direct and significant impact on the environment.
-Recognizing this, AOT places high importance on effective environmental management within its airports.
-The company defines the scope of key environmental issues through its Environmental Management Policy, along with other relevant policies and regulations, to ensure full legal compliance.
-AOT implements a wide range of practices aimed at protecting natural resources, reducing pollution, and promoting ecological balance.
-The overarching goal is to achieve progress and development that harmonize a healthy environment with the well-being of society.
-Currently, AOT’s environmental management efforts are carried out under five key strategic areas as outlined below:
+Airport business operations have a direct and significant bearing on environmental impacts.
+AOT therefore places considerable importance on environmental management within its airports, defining the scope of management across key environmental issues through its Environmental Management Policy, as well as other relevant policies and requirements, to ensure full legal compliance.
+This encompasses a wide range of practices aimed at protecting natural resources, reducing pollution, and promoting ecological balance, supported by environmental monitoring and surveillance, data collection system development, reporting, and verification.
+The overarching goal is to ensure that development and progress are achieved without compromising environmental equilibrium.

 Noise Management